Dan Wheldon: Death

-An autopsy conducted by Clark County Coroner Michael Murphy on 17 October determined that Wheldon died of a blunt force trauma to his head.
-He was the fifth Indianapolis 500 winner to die in a racing accident in the same year as winning the race, and the first repeat winner to do so.
-Preceding Wheldon were Gaston Chevrolet (1920), Joe Boyer (1924), Ray Keech (1929), and George Robson (1946).
-He was also the first driver to be killed in IndyCar competition since Paul Dana died in an accident during practice for the 2006 Toyota Indy 300 at Homestead–Miami Speedway.
-On 22 October, Wheldon was given a funeral at the First Presbyterian Church of St. Petersburg attended by almost 1,000 mourners.
-Fellow drivers Franchitti, Dixon, Kanaan and Wheldon's three brothers acted as pall-bearers.
-The next day, IndyCar held a public memorial service for him at Conseco Fieldhouse (now Gainbridge Fieldhouse) in Indianapolis attended by members of the motor racing community and his family and fans.
-A second memorial service for Wheldon took place at the All Saints' Church in his home town of Emberton on 6 November.
-He is buried at the Calvary Catholic Cemetery in Clearwater, Florida.
+An autopsy conducted by Clark County Coroner Michael Murphy on 17 October determined that Wheldon died of blunt trauma to his head.
+He was the first driver to be killed in IndyCar competition since Paul Dana died in an accident during practice for the 2006 Toyota Indy 300 at Homestead–Miami Speedway.
+On 22 October, Wheldon was given a funeral at First Presbyterian Church of St. Petersburg attended by almost 1,000 mourners.
+Fellow drivers Franchitti, Dixon, Kanaan and Wheldon's three brothers acted as pallbearers.
+The next day, IndyCar held a public memorial service for him at Conseco Fieldhouse (now Gainbridge Fieldhouse) in Indianapolis, attended by members of the motor racing community and his family and fans.
+A second memorial service took place at All Saints' Church in his home town of Emberton on 6 November.
+He is buried at Calvary Catholic Cemetery in Clearwater, Florida.

-Three days after the accident, series' organisers with assistance from the Automobile Competition Committee for the United States, the United States' national governing body of motor racing, and motorsport's world governing body, the Fédération Internationale de l'Automobile, began subjecting the race to a full investigation.
+Three days after the accident, series organizers, with assistance from the Automobile Competition Committee for the United States, the United States's national governing body of motor racing, and motorsport's world governing body, the Fédération Internationale de l'Automobile, began subjecting the race to a full investigation.
 The results of the investigation into Wheldon's death were released on 15 December 2011.
-According to the report, there was no single cause for Wheldon's crash.
+According to the report, there was no single cause for the crash.
 Contributing factors included the catchfence around the track, and the unlimited track movement while racing that increased contact between cars, making it difficult to predict what would occur around the drivers, and increased the likelihood of a major accident.
 "Whilst several factors coincided to produce a perfect storm, none of them can be singled out as the sole cause of the accident.
 For this reason it is impossible to determine with certainty that the result would have been any different if one or more of the factors did not exist."